PromyLOPh/guix-hpc-website/posts/guix-hpc-debuts.md

 you name it!”
 It is true that “containers”, or, more accurately, [“application bundles”](https://en.wikipedia.org/wiki/Application_bundle), solve part of the reproducibility problem.
-Without them, users would may build applications by themselves, and, inevitably, their software environment would be vastly different from yours: different version of the application, different compiler versions, different libraries, different compilation options, and so on.
+Without them, users would build applications by themselves, and, inevitably, their software environment would be vastly different from yours: different version of the application, different compiler versions, different libraries, different compilation options, and so on.
 Conversely, an application